top of page

 Reflection

 Working closely with analysts on this project clarified something about dashboard design: the layout is a hypothesis about how people think.
-The original tool had information.
-It just didn't have a point of view about what mattered first.
-Restructuring around the investigative flow analysts described made the same data significantly faster to act on.
+Starting from scratch meant every structural decision had to be justified by how analysts actually work, not by convention.
+Organizing around the investigative flow they described made the difference between a tool that displays information and one that helps people act on it.

 A missing timestamp isn't a data problem, it's a confidence problem.
-When analysts can't verify that what they're seeing is current, they slow down, double-check, and sometimes act on stale information.
-Fixing that was a one line addition to the interface and one of the highest-impact changes in the project.
+When analysts can't verify that what they're seeing is current, they slow down, double check, and sometimes act on stale information.
+Fixing that was a one line addition to the interface and one of the highest impact decisions in the project.
 Working under pressure with high stakes data made clarity and speed non-negotiable, not aspirational.

 bottom of page